AWSMkt-TaaS/API-Cucumber/ReadMe.txt

-This a Maven API Test Project
+This a Maven API Demo Test Project.

 It uses Cucumber to run automated acceptance tests written in a behavior-driven development (BDD) style with Gherkin language parser.
 Cucumber features and scenarios are scripted in the studentapipostrequest.feature file.
 It uses "https://webapp.astadia-taas.com/api/student" API end points for the testing and configured in the file DemoStudentApiPostRequestSteps.java

-Test Engineer can make changes  in the "studentapipostrequest.feature" file
+Test Engineer can make changes  in the "studentapipostrequest.feature" file.

 Test Engineer can run the test, right click on pom.xml and do:
 	- mvn clean